AndreVallestero/price/README.md

 # price
-An auto ricing script with a focus on P as in Performance, Productivity, and Proficiency
+An auto ricing script with a focus on P as in Performance, Productivity, and Practicality

 ## Features
 * Create a new user or use an existing one